Archive for category: Uncategorized

 Back in Berlin, we also tried out a new twist to the Data Cuisine idea: a participatory data cuisine event for bloggers, sponsored by Schott Ceran.
 Together with Fingerfood Berlin and Fransisca Tan, we came up with dish recipes in advance, but prepared the meals together with the participants.

 The Data Cuisine Workshop is an experimental investigation on the representation of data with culinary means, or — if you like — edible diagrams.
+It is an initiative by prozessagenten, process by art and design with data visualization expert Moritz Stefaner.

 The workshop is a collaborative research experience, blurring the boundaries between teachers and participants, data and food.
 At its end, an local data menu is created and publicly tasted.